pret/pokefirered/README.md

   encountering the 2 replacements, respectively.
 The Pokémon that comes first the group will be the more likely encounter, and one that comes later will be the less likely one.

+Pokémon that are catchable via multiple methods (e.g. fishing and walking) in the same route are replaced with the same Pokémon for each method.

 #### Map sets

 A "map set" is a collection of game locations that use the same Pokémon